mariopineda/braitenberg-vehicle-robot/README.md

 * Your robot will be marked on attractiveness and innovative design so make sure you build it neat, use colors and decorate it.
 * During construction and testing the robot will be powered by your battery pack.
 During marking the robot will be powered by an external power supply connected to the breadboard.

+## BV Bot Criteria
+* Robot circuit needs to be easily accessible for inspection and modification
+* Robot has to include an supplementary circuit "doing something else" other than controling the robot (e.g. vlinking LEDs, etc).

 # Rubric
 **Evidence of Progress & Effort**
 Class time has been used efficiently.
 On task focused work most of the time.
 Demonstrate team working skills.